JGCRI/io_flows/README.md

 renv::restore(lockfile = "C:/i-o_flows/gcam-mcs/io_flows/renv.lock")
 ```

+Other issues with the `renv` package may be encountered on Mac operating systems, specifically when attempting to install the `rgcam` package (see next section).
+If any issues are encountered, users can attempt to resolve this by manually deleting the renv folder in the directory, then re-initializing the `renv` package in the current directory.

 You should see this initialize the process of installing packages and dependencies to match the environment under which the tool was developed.
 If prompted by the installer, enter "Y" in the console to confirm the installation options.

 ### Setting up the rgcam package